Friday, April 22, 2011

 Preheat your oven to 175°C. Combine all ingredients in a bowl and knead together until it's a solid lump.
 If the dough is very soft, chill it in the fridge for 30 to 45 minutes to make it easier to roll out and cut into shapes.

 Flour the surface lightly where you will roll out the dough, also dust some flour on the rolling pin.
+For a rolling pin you can use a bottle that you washed clean, like I had to do.
 Roll the dough so it's a few millimetres thick.
-Use a cookie cutter to make cute shapes, or improvise and use the rim of a glass or even the cap of a thyme jar, like I did.
-(For a rolling pin I used a bottle of prosecco that I washed clean.
-After all this moving around we seem to not need as many gadgets to get by!)
+Use a cookie cutter to make cute shapes, or improvise and use the rim of a glass or even the cap of a thyme container, like I did.

 Transfer the crackers to a baking tray lined with non-stick parchment and bake for 12-15 minutes on the middle rack or until they are barely browned.